up-n-atom/8311/docs/gpon/index.md

 downstream (1490 nm) and upstream (1310 nm).
 A differentiator for GPON is its optional use of a third wavelength (1550 nm) for downstream video overlay.

-Despite this physical layer similarity, the standards are not compatible due to their fundamentally different framing and management protocols.
+Despite this similarity, the standards are not compatible due to their fundamentally different framing and management protocols.
 GPON and its successors ([XGS-PON], NG-PON2, 50G-PON) use GEM framing and OMCI for management, while BPON relies on ATM framing with OMCI, and EPON uses native Ethernet framing with MPCP.

   [ITU-T G.984]: #itu-t-standards
   [XGS-PON]: ../xgs-pon/index.md